x-Arte/ddib/README.md

 # RA modification on DDIB

-Turn the trainging method from points to 2.5d <br/>
+Turn the trainging method from points to 2.5d <br>
 ----------------------
 ⬇️ original README